Newton-Okounkov bodies for categories of modules over quiver Hecke algebras: Seeds associated with orderings on Lyndon words

 \subsection{The monoid structure on dominant words}

-This subsection is devoted to the proof of Proposition~\ref{monoid}.
+This subsection is devoted to the proof of Proposition~\ref{monoid} for $\mathfrak{g}$ of arbitrary finite type.
 Let us outline the fact that for $\mathfrak{g}$ of exceptional type, we need to fix the natural order on $I$, as in {{\cite[Section 8.2]{KR}} (see Corollary~\ref{cor2} below).
 The cuspidal representations in $R-gmod$ (parametrized by elements of $\mathcal{GL}$) are described in {{\cite[Sections 8.8-8.10]{KR}}.
 For arbitrary orderings, our proof works for $\mathfrak{g}$ of any classical type.

 We let $<$ denote an arbitrary total ordering on $I$.
 Recall that a Lyndon word is by definition a word which is strictly smaller than any of its proper right factors.

 Let $\mu, \nu$ be two words of respective lengths $m,n$.
 We denote by $\mu \nu$ the concatenation of $\mu$ and $\nu$.
 By \textit{shuffle} of $\mu$ and $\nu$ we mean a word obtained by applying a permutation $\sigma$ to the letters of $\mu \nu$ such that the restrictions of $\sigma$ to $\{1,\ldots , m \}$ and $\{m+1,\ldots , m+n \}$ are increasing (see {{\cite[Section 4.2]{KR}}}).
 We denote this word by $\sigma \cdot (\mu \nu)$.